artefactual-labs/mrt/README.md

 # mrt

-mrt (My Runtime) is a proof of concept in where a Go application runs a rootless container on Linux without additional dependencies.
+mrt (My Runtime) is a proof of concept where a Go application runs a rootless container on Linux without additional dependencies.
 To achieve this, mrt embeds [runc] and an OCI bundle based on [docker.io/library/python:3.12.4-alpine3.20].